vseryakov/backendjs/README.md

   - BKJS_HOME - home directory where to cd and find files, `-home` config parameter overrides it
   - BKJS_RUNMODE - initial run mode, `-run-mode` overrides it
   - BKJS_CONFFILE - config file to use instead of 'config', `-conf-file` overrides it
-  - BKJS_PACKAGES - packags to use, `-use-packages` overrieds it
+  - BKJS_PACKAGES - packags to use, `-import-packages` overrieds it
   - BKJS_DB_POOL - default db pool, `-db-pool` overrides it
   - BKJS_DB_CONFIG - config db pool, `-db-config` overrides it
   - BKJS_ROLES - additonal roles to use for config, `-roles` overrides it